qrlik/Aura/learning_notes.md

 Any state added to FGameplayEffectSpec must be handled in the move/copy constructor/operator!\
 *FGameplayEffectSpecHandle* - generate a GameplayEffectSpec once and then reference it by handle, to apply it multiple times/multiple targets.\

+## lesson 40.
+Duration Policy
+*EGameplayEffectDurationType*\
+Instant - permanent change to FGameplayAttributeData::BaseValue\
+HasDuration/Infinite - change FGameplayAttributeData::CurrentValue.
+Undone when effect removed.\
+Can be periodic.
+Period tick will be permanent and not be undone at effect removed.\